opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

 63     The Prosecution submits that the standard of reason to believe falls somewhere in between mere suspicion and that of conclusive proof.
 Elaborating further, this standard requires the court to look into the circumstances of the case to see if any reasonable man could see sufficient cause to believe or whether there are good and cogent reasons which supports the belief, to ensure that the information laid before the court is credible, and to assess critically the case made by a claimant and his motivations as well.
 In particular, the Prosecution submits that the need to assess the motivations of the claimant is important because this will allow the Magistrate’s Court to sieve out, at an early stage, _mala fide_ claims so as to prevent people from fishing for information on the pretext of having an interest in the seized property.

 64     However, the parties are in agreement that the proof of interest in the seized property need not be conclusive proof.
-We agree that this must be the case, since it would be difficult for the Magistrate’s Court to determine conclusively any person’s interest in the seized property at such an early stage (see also the cases of _Sim Cheng Ho_ , _Thai Chong Pawnshop Pte Ltd and others v Vankrisappan s/o Gopanaidu and others_ [1994] 2 SLR(R) 113, and _Sohoni’s_ at p 5833, which explain that even an order for disposal of seized property is not conclusive as to who has title over the property).
+We agree that this must be the case, since it would be difficult for the Magistrate’s Court to determine conclusively any person’s interest in the seized property at such an early stage (see also the cases of _Sim Cheng Ho_ , _Thai Chong Pawnshop Pte Ltd and others v Vankrisappan s/o Gopanaidu and others_ <span class="citation">[1994] 2 SLR(R) 113</span>, and _Sohoni’s_ at p 5833, which explain that even an order for disposal of seized property is not conclusive as to who has title over the property).

 65     The parties also do not suggest that the standard lies on the opposite end of the spectrum